Tutorial

 Let’s use this MyMessage

-, we can see what that prop should be:
+, you can see what that prop should be:

-If we add a number as a message, TypeScript will throw an error and help us catch these typing bugs.
+If we add a number as a message, TypeScript will throw an error and help you to catch these typing bugs.

 React won’t even compile if there are type errors like this:

-This only scratches the surface of what TypeScript provides us.
-You can create types for all your components and props, and with VS Code you’ll be able to read them.
-You’ll also catch errors faster since TypeScript won’t even let the project compile with type errors.
+You can create types for all your components and props.
+You can benefit from code hinting with modern code editors.
+And you will be able to catch errors faster since TypeScript won’t even let the project compile with type errors.